-services for services services for goods goods for goods money for goods money for services
+services for services services for goods goods for goods money for goods money for services goods for money

 In our town, when it is harvest time, everybody helps each other.
 Different families' rice paddies are ready at different times.
-At the end of each harvest, all the crops are sold and the money is shared among the group.
+At the end of each harvest, all the crops are sold and shared between the group.